I don't own these characters; Disney does.

 "So, you're just going to dump Warmonga and try to hook up with me, your enemy?" she asked, openly laughing at how ridiculous it sounded aloud.

 "You were only my enemy because you were Warmonga's foe.
-She was upset that you had tricked her, but she should have been ashamed that she could be so easily tricked by so many people.
+She was upset that you had tricked her, but she should have been ashamed she could be so easily tricked by so many people.
 You have a cunning mind while she does not.
 I would prefer if we were allies and that we made our own plans rather than include Warmonga or even discuss her further," he answered.

 "We're going to have to discuss her a little further, buddy-boy.
 I want to know why you're suddenly so interested in me.
 I wasn't the only one you fought with on Earth," she pointed out.
-If anything, she figured that he would be looking to ally with Ron since it was the blonde that almost killed both aliens.
+If anything, she figured he would be looking to ally with Ron since it was the blond that almost killed both aliens.

 "I think out of everyone, you're the one who is a conqueror at heart.
 Besides, you're intelligent and well-skilled in armed and unarmed combat.
 I also know now that you're bored with your lot in life, as you should be.
 Someone of your skill should not be left to waste away on the couch.
 I've told you, I'm tired of Warmonga and her obsession with the Great Blue.
 Could you imagine hearing about a fairy tale for every moment of every second of every day?" he snarled as he thought about it.
 He was half-certain that Warmonga was slowly going insane because of her obsession and the fact that she did not take their banishment from Lorwardia so well.
 He did not care about the insanity, but he did care that she was going crazy so close to him and dragging him along for the ride.

-"Then why stay?" he inquired.
+"Then why stay?" he inquired, putting his hands up a little.

 Shego opened her mouth and was about to answer, but quickly shut it.
 Why did she stay?
-In the past, she would have shrugged and explain that Drakken needed her, or she halfway liked the cerulean idiot, but those words would not come now.
+In the past, she would have shrugged and explained Drakken needed her, or she halfway liked the cerulean idiot, but those words would not come now.
 He did not need her.
 He had been given a lab and assistants after helping save the world and he used them much more now.
 He rarely even called her in to brag to her and when he did it was about some gizmo that was meant to help the world.
 She missed the old Doctor D and it did not look like he was coming back anytime soon.
 Not to mention, the new Doctor D was a goody-goody that forgot she was around much of the time.

 "How do I know this isn't some trick for you to get me to your ship and unleash Warmonga on me?"
 Shego inquired, even though she would not mind fighting either aliens at the moment.
 Death was not sounding like a bad thing either.
 It was not like she was doing anything with her life and that did not appeal to her at all.
+At least in a fight to the death, she could go out with her boots on and not in a skimpy robe covered in her own filth.

 "I would have easily brought her with me and let her pummel you in your home," he answered.

 She shrugged.
 "Good point.
 You have to make this worth my time.
 Make me want to come with you.
 Throw me a deal, pal," she said.
 She was open to the idea now.
-She wanted to see what he was willing to give her to make her leave the only planet that she had ever known.
+She wanted to see what he was willing to give her to make her leave the only planet she had ever known.

 "Anything on my ship is at your disposal.
 The first world that we conquer, it could be in your name.
 The planet will be yours to start your own empire.
 From then on, we can either conquer in both our names or I take one planet, then you take the next and we go like that.
 If we do not conquer a world by the end of one Earth year, I will return you to this place," he vowed.